 What Is a Credit Card Issuer?
 Everything You Need to Know

-Credit cards are handy financial tools, and we have credit card issuers to thank for them.
-A credit card issuer is a type of financial institution that creates credit cards, provides them to consumers, and manages credit card accounts.
+Credit cards are handy financial tools, thanks to the credit card issuers who offer, provide, and manage them.
+A credit card issuer is a type of financial institution that supplies credit cards to consumers.

 What Is a Credit Card Issuer?